zhuchaowe/ModelCoder/README.md

 ModelCoder can Automatic generate Objective-C code by JSON string.

+####json一键转换为EasyIOS中Model类的工具。

 ##Usage

+* 1.Installation `Homebrew`

+	If you have `homebrew` installed, just jump to the second step

+  		ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"

-* 1.Installation `objc-run`
+* 2.Installation `objc-run`

-	If you have homebrew installed, just run
+	If you have `objc-run` installed, just jump to the third step

 		brew install objc-run

-	Otherwise, download the objc-run shell script file and install it in a directory that's in your $PATH.
-Make sure the executable bit is set like this:
+	find the objc-run path and Make sure the executable bit is set like this:

 		chmod u+x objc-run

-* 2.curl download the `main.m`
+* 3.curl download the `main.m`

+	If you have download the `main.m`, just jump to the fourth step

 		curl -O https://raw.githubusercontent.com/zhuchaowe/ModelCoder/master/main.m

-* 3.run!!!
+* 4.run!!!

 		objc-run main.m  className  savePath  http://the.json.url.com